Skip to content

 reg add "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\Explorer" /v NoControlPanel /t REG_DWORD /d 1 /f

-Close the Registry Editor when done.
+Close the Registry Editor when you’re finished.

 Summary